mpab/ultiplan/tracker.md

 ## ultiplan

 ### todo: ultiplan
-- implement a basic web UI for task creation and viewing
 - consider how to link tasks to learnings/learning paths
 - add task edit (update) functionality
 - implement local tasks repo/deployment (with default project?)